wilsonquach99/Data-Analyst-Portfolio/README.md

 #### Goals achieved in this step:

-* Broke down the analysis into three main components; general KPIs, Interval analysis and agent performance
-* Identified key metrics and attributes for each analysis section:
+The main objective of the call centre analysis is to enhance operational efficiency, improve customer satisfaction, and optimise resource allocation.
+The analysis is broken down into three main components to address different aspects of performance:
 * General KPIs: Metrics such as call volume, average handle time (AHT), first call resolution (FCR), and call forecasts
+* *Total Calls Answered
 * Interval Analysis: Metrics tracked across specific time intervals, including call volume by hour, peak periods, and trends in wait times
 * Agent Performance: Customer satisfaction metrics related to individual agents, team managers and different departments